What does convert sql mean in interviews and professional contexts

 Run small sample queries with edge-case rows (NULL, empty strings, zero values).

-SELECT intermediate expressions (e.g., SELECT firstname || ' ' || lastname) to show incremental results.
+SELECT intermediate expressions (e.g., SELECT first_name || ' ' || last_name) to show incremental results.

 Use LIMIT 10 or TOP 10 to speed up iteration.